On calibrated representations and the Plancherel Theorem for affine Hecke algebras: Representations of affine Hecke algebras

 \subsection{Examples}

-Let us consider some examples of representations constructed using Theorem~\ref{thm:repmain} (these examples arise in the Plancherel Theorems).
-Of interest, we see in the second and third examples that some non-calibratable modules in the $1$-parameter case can be constructed from calibrated representations of multi-parameter algebras by making an appropriate change of basis.
+Let us give some concrete examples of the construction from Theorem~\ref{thm:repmain}.
+Most of these examples will arise in the Plancherel Theorems in the later parts of this paper (see Section~\ref{sect:plancherel}).
+Of interest, we see in the third and fourth examples that some non-calibrated modules (in the single parameter case) can be constructed from calibrated modules (of multi-parameter algebras) by making an appropriate change of basis and taking a limit.